 5. Another favorite around here is for one of us to draw something and the other person tries to copy it exactly.
 Fen loves doing this especially, and she gets so intense in her concentration.

 6. Don’t forget my Blind Contour Drawing post from a few weeks back- it’s always a fun time.

 7. One person can start a drawing and pass the paper to the next person to finish.
 You can set a time limit for each person, or just let them wing it and pass off the paper when they feel they are about halfway finished with the drawing.

 8. Similar to the finding something to draw from your scribble page, is to close your eyes and draw a quick scribble on a piece of paper, pass the paper onto someone else who then has to use the scribble as the starting point for their drawing.

 9. An adult draws geometric shapes on a piece of paper and hangs it up for the kids to see.
 The adult then calls out a shape at a time and each kid must use that shape in their drawing to form a scene.
 This idea is based on Cheri Harrell’s idea from Teachers.net.

 10. A game I saw in a book once- can’t remember where- is to draw 5 dots on a piece of paper, then, using those dots, draw a person.
 One dot will be where the head is, 2 dots where the hands are, and two mark where the feet are.
 Make sense?
 Wait- I’ll make my stepson draw one for you.
 Look:

 Guess what!!??
-I have a book coming out in April, and if you like this post you will love and adore the book, because it’s jam-packed full of drawing games and tangle art ideas for kids.
+I wrote a drawing games for kids book, and if you like this post you will love and adore the book, because it’s jam-packed full of drawing games and tangle art ideas for kids.
 I had so much fun writing it, and you and your kids will have so much fun with the projects!
-Click the photo to check it out and preorder:
+Click the photo or right here to check it out and order: